-What you get in the glass is the subtlety and dominance of Chardonnay, and it will be interesting to see how this wine ages in the bottle too.
+What you get in the glass is the subtlety and dominance of Chardonnay, and it will be interesting to see how this wine ages in the bottle.
 A pale gold, there are vigorous bubble streams.
 Aromas are predominantly citrus, though a hint of currant leaf gives the Pinot away.
 In the glass, the first impression is of taughtness, like a wound-up spring.
 There’s a welcome acidic tension binding the combination of zesty lemon, crabapple, and white fruits.
 There’s not much autolytic yeasty character, but there’s an attractive chalky note instead.

 This wine is making waves, having just won one of the 34 Gold Medals awarded in the WineGB awards 2020.
 That’s an impressive result, but it also shows just how much competition and stylistic differences there now are in the English Sparkling Wine category.